T-QPM: Enabling Temporal Out-Of-Distribution Detection and Domain Generalization for Vision-Language Models in Open-World: Introduction

 \section{Introduction}

 As the demand for intelligent systems grows, the need for computer vision algorithms and foundation models to handle open-world scenarios becomes increasingly paramount.
 One important characteristic of the open world for vision-language models (VLMs) is that intelligent systems will encounter new contexts and images that were not seen during training, requiring safe handling of unseen examples (out-of-distribution (OOD) detection) and adaptation to distribution-shifted inputs (domain generalization) in temporal environments~\cite{zhu2024owl}.
 Noticeably, the vast majority of VLMs have been driven by the closed-world setting~\cite{radford2021clip, ming2022mcm}, where the label space is assumed fixed and the data distribution stationary.
 An open-world learning (OWL) paradigm on wild data~\cite{katz2022training} is built upon two parts: unknown rejection (OOD detection) and novel class discovery (distribution shift generalization) under dynamic domains.
 Within the OWL context, in-distribution (ID) refers to data drawn from the same distribution as the training set---the data that the model is expected to handle reliably.
-Prior work in both OOD detection and distribution shift has primarily focused on two categories: (1) \textbf{covariate shift} refers to inputs that belong to the same label space as the training data but differ due to changes in the input distribution~\cite{ye2022ood, koh2021wilds}, such as a dog image corrupted with Gaussian noise remaining labeled as ``dog'' yet degrading model performance; and (2) \textbf{semantic shift} occurs when entirely new classes are introduced at test time~\cite{yang2024generalized, ye2022ood}, such as a classifier trained on cats and dogs encountering an elephant.\\ While recent advances in OOD detection for VLMs have shown great promise---notably, Maximum Concept Matching (MCM)~\cite{ming2022mcm} leverages softmax-scaled cosine similarity between visual and textual concept prototypes for zero-shot OOD detection, and Dual-Pattern Matching (DPM)~\cite{zhang2023dpm} efficiently adapts CLIP for OOD detection by exploiting both visual and textual ID patterns---these methods lack several fundamental aspects of OWL: (1) they largely overlook temporal dynamics, the fact that data distributions may evolve over time due to changing environments, user behavior, or data sources~\cite{yao2022wild}; (2) they neglect covariate shift and domain generalization during OOD detection, treating the deployment environment as static; and (3) they limit OOD evaluation to unimodal image inputs rather than multimodal image-caption pairs, leaving the rich linguistic signal of VLMs underexploited.
-It is important to emphasize that temporal shifts can lead to gradual but systematic degradation of model performance if left unchecked.
-For example, a perception system trained on traffic patterns from one year may underperform as new road constructions, seasonal changes, or evolving driving behaviors shift the data distribution over time~\cite{yao2022wild, cai2024continuous}.\\ {\bf Our Contribution:} In this paper, we propose \textbf{T-QPM} (Temporal Quadruple Pattern Matching), a novel multimodal OOD detection framework designed for open-world deployment under continuously evolving distributions.
-T-QPM builds on frozen CLIP backbones and operates over image-caption pairs, enabling richer cross-modal interaction than DPM approach.
-T-QPM explicitly models temporal distribution shift by incorporating a caption-aware temporal regularization loss that stabilizes confidence-based decision boundaries across timesteps, jointly optimizing for ID classification, covariate shift robustness, temporal consistency, and semantic OOD detection.
-We provide theoretical study linking temporal consistency to generalization error bound.
-Our experimental results show T-QPM outperforms DPM baseline significantly on wild data.
+Prior work in both OOD detection and distribution shift has primarily focused on two categories: (1) \textbf{covariate shift} refers to inputs that belong to the same label space as the training data but differ due to changes in the input distribution~\cite{ye2022ood, koh2021wilds}, such as a dog image corrupted with Gaussian noise remaining labeled as ``dog'' yet degrading model performance; and (2) \textbf{semantic shift} occurs when entirely new classes are introduced at test time~\cite{yang2024generalized, ye2022ood}, such as a classifier trained on cats and dogs encountering an elephant.